analogdevicesinc/VSCode-Maxim/userguide.md

 <hr>

 ### 3 - (Optional) Rename the Existing Makefile
-In step #4, we'll inject the VS Code setup into the project folder and this will replace the existing Makefile.
+In step #4 we'll inject the VS Code setup into the project folder, and this will replace the existing Makefile.
 It may good idea to keep the existing Makefile around for reference, especially for more complicated projects.

 Rename the existing `Makefile` to `Makefile-old` to keep a reference copy.
 By renaming the file, it won't interfere with our new one.